 - Easy elastic strap and carabiner system makes it easy to set up and take down.

 - Not designed for winter camping.
 You’ll need something much heavier.

-This is a sleeping bag style underquilt.
-It zips directly over the hammock and seals you in.
+Review: This is a sleeping bag style underquilt.
+It zips directly over the hammock and seals you in like a cocoon.

-It’s not always easy to get in and out of a hammock when these are used, but they’re sometimes a lifesaver in wet or cold weather conditions.
+It’s not always easy to get in and out of the hammock with this style of quilt, but it can be a lifesaver in wet or cold weather conditions.

-The exterior is coated with a rip stop nylon, making this underquilt prepared to face the elements.
+The ripstop nylon exterior is coated with DWR, making this underquilt prepared to face the elements.

 - Since this can be used as either a sleeping bag or an underquilt, you’re getting the most for your money.

 - Grid stitching design evenly distributes the filling, preventing it from shifting around and creating lumps or uneven insulation.